rlupton20-msft/azure-rest-api-specs/specification/EdgeInternal/resource-manager/Private.EdgeInternal/preview/2024-01-01-privatepreview/readme.md

-# exposurecontrol
+# ExposureControl

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for exposurecontrol.
+This is the AutoRest configuration file for ExposureControl.

 ## Getting Started